 Swimming can be both fun and healthy.
-For your heart health, swimming is considered to be a good exercise for heart health.
+For your heart health, swimming is considered to be a good exercise for Heart Strong.

 swimming benefits for the heart have been highlighted in some studies.
 Some studies have shown that swimmers are seen to be stronger than others.
 Where the people who do not perform an exercise are more prone to heart disease, holds extra weight, worst cholesterol levels, and no fitness at all.